Teaching English Online to Groups: The Future of the Virtual Classroom

 Start with training on how to teach English online to groups.

-Whether you have loads of experience teaching English online to one student at a time or are just starting out as a teacher, it’s highly recommended that you take steps to learn some new teaching strategies when approaching teaching English online to groups of students.
-Taking a Micro-credential course like Bridge’s 10-Hour Certificate in Teaching English Online to Groups is one simple yet effective way to prepare yourself for this type of teaching.
+Whether you have loads of experience teaching English online or are just starting out as a teacher, it’s highly recommended that you take steps to learn some new teaching strategies when approaching teaching English online to groups of students.
+Taking a Micro-credential course like Bridge’s 10-hour Certificate in Teaching English Online to Groups is one simple yet effective way to prepare yourself for this type of teaching.

 Take advantage of the group dynamic.

 In group lessons, students will not only be learning from you but from one another.
-This is conducive to more interaction, self-correction, and team-based activities for the ESL classroom, such as role-playing, quizzes, and games that are more easily implemented in a group setting.
-This leads to a much more laid back and lively lesson!
+This environment is conducive to more interaction, self-correction, and collaboration.
+You can use activities such as role-playing, quizzes, and games that are more easily implemented in a group setting.
+This leads to a much more laid-back and lively lesson!

 Teach existing groups.